zulip/zulip/zerver/webhooks/slack/doc.md

 name of each channel is the same as the name of the Slack channel it maps to.
 Note that in this case, the channel to channel mapping will be prioritized over the channel specified in the URL.

+### Slack APIs used

+- https://api.slack.com/events/message.channels, this event is used with Event API to get Slack messages.
+- https://api.slack.com/methods/users.info, this end point is used to get the username of each sender.
+The basic payload only include user_id
+- https://api.slack.com/methods/conversations.info, this API is used to get the channel name of each message.
+The basic payload only include channel_id

 [slack_app_link]: https://api.slack.com/apps